depletionmode/divination/README.rst

 *divination* is a python package that exposes a simple interface for transacting with physical memory and IO space - cross platform (currently Windows10 and Linux).

-IO and physical memory regions are mapped into the usermode process and are read directly with the assistance of pywin32 memory primitives on Windows and <TODO> on Linux.
+IO and physical memory regions are mapped into the python usermode process and are transacted directly with the assistance of ctypes.

 To function, the module requires a resident kernel-mode driver.